 Check the availability page for up-to-date information on the status and warnings for road-accessible campgrounds and recreation sites.
 Campers are also encouraged to check road conditions prior to traveling.

-The Yukon government's roadside campgrounds offer picnic tables, campfire pits, firewood and at least one picnic shelter.
-You’ll also rely on outhouses and hand-pumped cold water.
+The Yukon government's road-accessible campgrounds offer picnic tables, campfire pits, firewood and at least one picnic shelter.
+All have outhouses and many have hand-pumped cold water.
 For site-specific facility information, view the Camping in Yukon booklet, map and individual site maps (available online March 2017).

 If you prefer other conveniences, try one of the Yukon’s privately operated RV parks or campgrounds.

-Please follow these rules to ensure you and your camping neighbors have a safe and comfortable experience.
+Please follow these rules to ensure you and your neighbors have a safe and comfortable experience.

 - Camp, park and drive in designated areas only.

 - Sites are first-come, first-serve.
 You may not reserve sites for campers who have not yet arrived.

-- Limit your stay in one campground to 14 nights in any 30-day period.
+- The maximum number of nights allowed in one campground is 14 in any 30-day period.

 - Quiet hours are from 11 p.m. to 7 a.m.
-Please turn off generators during these hours.
+Turn off generators during these hours.

 - Use commercial dump stations for RV liquid waste.

-- To operate an ATV you must have: registration, insurance, licence and helmet.
+- To operate an ATV on a campground road, you must have your registration, insurance, licence and helmet.
 Stay on roads and established ATV trails.

 - Overnight camping at day-use and recreation sites is prohibited.